MichaelHoltonPrice/rsos_mcp_intro/README.md

 Right_Label | The label that marks right variables (**Ex:** \_R) Left_Right_Approach | The approach to use for merging left/right variables (**Options:** left, right, mean, highest, lowest)

-*The first four columns are required*, whereas the final four columns are optional and are only used if left/right variables exist in the data file that should be merged (*US.csv* here).
+*The first four columns are required*, whereas the final four columns are optional and are only used if left/right variables exist in the data file that should be merged (*SVAD_US.csv* here).
 Each variable must match a column name in the corresponding data file
 **NOTE:** Only variables named in the var_info file (*US_var_info.csv* here) will be kept for analyses.

 ## Install yada